uranus4ever/Lane-Detection/README.md

 ## Usage
 If you do not install python packages, the following Jupyter Notebook file could still be opened as HTML to review the coding ideas and output videos.
-The source code Python file is uploaded as well, which require Python 3.5 and related packages.
+The source code Python file is uploaded as well, which requires Python 3.5 and related packages.

 | Code          | Output Video | Comments |
 | :---:         |     :---:      |         :---: |